afonsomartingo/Geekathon-2024/README.md

-# RevAIwer
+# UpFrontAI

-RevAIwer is an innovative application designed to assist users in comparing movies based on ratings, prices, and other metrics.
+UpFrontAI is an innovative serverless application designed to assist users in comparing movies based on ratings, prices, and other metrics.
 By leveraging state-of-the-art AI techniques such as Retrieval-Augmented Generation (RAG), prompt engineering, and large language models (LLMs), RevAIwer provides insightful summaries and scores for movies based on both critic and audience reviews.

 ---